NathanAnto/binder-genielogiciel/README.md

 ### Installing Meteor packages
 #### Manually
-To run the application, the user needs to install packages like `react-d`, `@babel/runtime`, etc.
+To run the application, the user needs to install packages like `react-d`, `@babel/runtime`, etc in the project directory.

 To do it manually, type following command for each package.
 ```bash